-1.3 Essex Resilience Forum
+1.3 Essex Resilience Forum (ERF)

 - 1.3.1 The Civil Contingencies Act 2004 requires local responder bodies to co-operate in preparing for and responding to emergencies through a Local Resilience Forum (LRF).
 Essex has always recognised the importance of multi-agency working and has addressed this for many years by engaging in a range of formal and informal groups and networks.
-All the organisations within the County that are involved in civil protection have joined together to form the Essex Resilience Forum. - 1.3.2 The Essex Resilience Forum sits at the apex of Essex's local civil protection arrangements.
-Its overall purpose is to ensure that there is an appropriate level of preparedness to enable an effective multi-agency response to emergencies which may have a significant impact on the communities of Essex. - 1.3.3 In order to support this large group, the Essex Resilience Forum Management Group (ERFMG), formerly the Essex Emergency Services Co-ordinating Group has been constituted.
+All the organisations within the County that are involved in civil protection have joined together to form the ERF. - 1.3.2 The ERF sits at the apex of local civil protection arrangements within Essex.
+Its overall purpose is to ensure that there is an appropriate level of preparedness to enable an effective multi-agency response to emergencies which may have a significant impact on the communities of Essex. - 1.3.3 The ERF organises an annual conference to which all Cat 1 and Cat 2 Responders (and other parties having an interest in this field) are invited. - 1.3.4 In order to support this large group, the Essex Resilience Forum Management Group (ERFMG), formerly the Essex Emergency Services Co-ordinating Group has been constituted.
 This is a smaller, strategic decision making group for resilience matters in the county.
-It consists of executive level representatives from the following Category 1 Responders. - Essex Police - Essex Fire and Rescue Service
+It consists of executive level representatives from the following Category 1 Responders.

+- Essex Police

-- ♣ Essex Ambulance Service
+- ♣ Essex Fire and Rescue Service

+- East of England Ambulance Service NHS Trust

-- ♣ Essex County Council
+- Essex County Council

 - Southend Unitary Authority

 - Thurrock Unitary Authority

 - Local Authorities

 - Health Protection Agency

-- Primary Care Trust
+- Health (represented by the lead PCT)

 - Environment Agency

 - Military

+- British Transport Police

+- Maritime and Coastguard Agency

+- Port Health Authority

-- 1.3.4 In order to support the Essex Resilience Forum Management Group, a support has been constituted.
-It comprises of senior practitioners from the all category 1 Responders.
-The aim of the Support Group is to discuss in advance and in more detail proposals to be taken to the ERF Management Group for their decision or endorsement.
+- 1.3.5 In order to support the Essex Resilience Forum Management Group, a Support Group has been constituted.
+It comprises of senior practitioners from the all category 1 responders.
+The aim of the Support Group is to discuss in advance and in more detail proposals to be taken to the Management Group for their decision or endorsement.
 It provides a process at the "working level" through which multi agency planning can be delivered.

-- 1.3.5 A number of working groups and sub-groups have been formed to assist the Management Group meet the requirements of the Civil Contingencies Act.
-The sub-groups are chaired by Category 1 Responders and report direct to the Support Group.
+- 1.3.6 A number of working groups and sub-groups have been formed to assist the Management Group meet the requirements of the Civil Contingencies Act.
+The subgroups are chaired by Category 1 Responders and report direct to the Support Group.

-- 1.3.6 Category 1 responders must take full account of the requirements of the Civil Contingency Act by ensuring risk assessments, emergency planning, co-operation with other agencies and information sharing (between agencies and the public) is carried out on all high risk locations through the community risk register.
+- 1.3.7 Category 1 responders must take full account of the requirements of the Civil Contingency Act by ensuring risk assessments, emergency planning, co-operation with other agencies and information sharing (between agencies and the public) is carried out on all high risk locations through the community risk register.
 Contingency plans should be made available to all as appropriate.

+- 1.3.8 The Essex Resilience Forum maintain a web-site which can be found at www.essexcc.gov.uk/microsites/essex\resilience/